-The Lord has stated that the purpose of tithing was never to establish a wealthy general fund nor to invite the wrongful accumulation of wealth that has resulted from the long abuse of this law.
+The Lord has explained that the purpose of tithing was never to establish a wealthy general fund nor to invite the wrongful accumulation of wealth that has resulted from the long abuse of this law.
 The law was to be a light thing, easily borne by the faithful.
 Tithing was always to be taken from surplus (meaning unnecessary excess property), and increase (meaning what remains after all costs of the household have been paid).
 It was to be drawn out of the abundance in the possession of the giver, so that there may be enough and to spare, not from property required for their necessities.
 The tithes of this people are to be used for the poor among this people, if they want to become Mine.

-If there is an excess of funds gathered in a fellowship, it can donate towards a temple or by common consent decide to contribute to the needs of another fellowship.
+As excess funds are gathered, they can be donated to the temple or by common consent, decide to contribute to the needs of another fellowship.
 Stretching outward from one's group binds together hearts and minds with cords of love and sacrifice.
-It is necessary for these bonds to form within and between fellowships, so that the Lord may transform individual members into a unified body.
+It is necessary for these bonds to form within and among fellowships, so that the Lord may transform individual members into a unified body.